kubernetes-sigs/gateway-api/geps/gep-4488/index.md

 - **Session persistence**: Cookie-based, header-based, or connection-based affinity
 - **Timeouts**: Connection timeout, request timeout, idle timeout
 - **Load balancing**: Algorithm selection (round-robin, least-connections, consistent hashing)
-- **Health checks**: Active health checking configuration for the destination
+- **Health checks**: Active health checking configuration for the destination from the consumer dataplane perspective

 By inlining these into the Backend resource rather than requiring separate policy attachments, users get a single resource that fully describes "how to connect to this destination," improving discoverability and reducing the number of resources to manage.